Firefighting: United States

 chief officers/fireground commanders (if not provided in the original dispatch).
 This summarizes the response to a First Alarm fire.
 Second and subsequent alarms call for two engine companies and one truck company.

 The reason behind the "Alarm" designation is so the Incident Commander does not have to list each apparatus required.
-He can simply say, "Give me a second alarm here", instead of "Give me a truck company and two engine companies" along with requesting where they should come from.
-Categorization of fires varies among fire departments.
+The Incident Commander can simply say, "Give me a second alarm here", instead of "Give me a truck company and two engine companies" along with requesting where they should come from.
+Categorization of and response to fires varies among fire departments based on the size of the fire and the department.
 A single alarm for one department may be a second alarm for another.
-Response always depends on the size of the fire and the department.

 United Kingdom

 In the fire services in the United Kingdom, the scale of a fire is measured by the number of "pumps" (ordinary fire engines) that were present.
 For example, a fire which was attended by 4 engines would be recorded as a "4-pump fire".